mellarchy/xeeg/xeeg-docs/docs/tutorial-basics/installation-guide.md

 ***If you would like to see what this location is, run `echo %USERPROFILE%\xeeg\xeeg.exe`*** Hence your binary will be located at `%USERPROFILE%\xeeg\xeeg.exe`

 - Run control sysdm.cpl, and this will open a dialog menu.
-In the tab "Advanced" click on "Environment Variables..." and add %USERPROFILE%\xeeg\xeeg.exe to the PATH variable of your account. **Don't edit the global PATH variable**.
+In the tab "Advanced" click on "Environment Variables..." and add `%USERPROFILE%\xeeg\xeeg.exe` to the PATH variable of your account.
-You may decide to it at the start or at the end of the PATH value.
+You may decide to place it at the start or at the end of the PATH value.
 Windows goes through this in order and will stop as soon as a match is found.

 ### Building From Source